delphic/LD46-Keep-It-Alive/Design Doc.md

 	So *need* an idle/indifferent pose, would also like "wants to play", "needs something", "miserable/unwell", "sleepy" x Update sleep with zZz
-	x Icon for journey and death (fix into char size)
+	x Icon for journey and death (fix into char size) x Moods should have a minimum time, then wear off and re-evalute. x Add Take a Nap function (just skips time) - make it easy to neglect but skips time and gives people a reason - but then they're responsible for this not the systems

 ### Mocks
 o Some actual UI design